“The Thinker” by Auguste Rodin

 - “The Thinker” at the Rodin Museum, Philadelphia (Full Size)

 Importantly, there are about twenty-eight of the large or full-size castings, where the figure is about 186 centimetres (73 in) high, though not all were made during Rodin’s lifetime or under his supervision.
 Also, there are various other versions, several in plaster, studies, and posthumous castings, in a range of sizes.
-The Rodin Museum in Philadelphia, USA, has a medium-sized version.
+The Rodin Museum in Philadelphia, USA, has a large-sized and a medium-sized version.

 As initially conceived for “The Gates of Hell”, “The Thinker” dominates the centre of the lintel and presides over the figures of the damned, depicted on the doors below the lintel.
 Behind him the chaotic dance of death takes place.
 He sits apart with no symbol of his identification.
-Is he the poet, the creator, the judge, the sculptor?
+Is he the poet, the creator, the judge or the sculptor?

-Most of the figures in the work represent the characters in the epic poem, The Divine Comedy by Dante.
-“The Thinker” at the centre of the doorway, is larger than most of the other figures which are mainly nude, especially “The Thinker” as Rodin wanted the figure in the tradition of Michelangelo, to represent intellect as well as poetry.
+Most of the figures in the work represent the characters in the epic poem, the Divine Comedy by Dante.
+“The Thinker” at the centre of the doorway, is larger than most of the other figures which are mainly nude, as Rodin wanted the figure in the tradition of Michelangelo, to represent intellect as well as poetry.

-The version at The Legion of Honor was cast by Alexis Rudier, purchased in 1915, donated to San Francisco in 1922.
+This version of the “Thinker” at The Legion of Honor was cast by Alexis Rudier, purchased in 1915, donated to San Francisco in 1922.